hyamazak0318/US_firearm_fatality/README.md

 - `02_own_fat_rate.py`

-    This script produces a geopackage file that allows you to create heat maps showing household firearm ownership rate or firearm-related fatality rate across the U.S. by year via QGIS.
+    This script produces a geopackage file named **`map.gpkg`** that allows you to create heat maps showing household firearm ownership rate or firearm-related fatality rate across the U.S. by year via QGIS.
 For example, if you want to create a heat map indicating the household firearm ownership rate in 2016, you could follow the steps below (for Mac.
 The process can vary according to your settings):
     - Open QGIS.
 Save the project as `"map.qgz"`
     - Click on the "*Add Vector Layer*" on the toolbar
     - Select `"map.gpkg"` and then confirm "*Add*"